epklein/epklein.github.io/_mgmt/people/ppl-mgmt-one-on-ones.md

 - To book a weekly one-to-one
 - To have a shared document to keep track of agenda, notes and actions

-Running it effectively needs practice, and some guidelines or tips may be of great help.
-What to talk about during one-one-ones?
-How to take notes and keep track of it?
-I'll regularly share in the [blog](/blog) my experience and resources I use to conduct one-on-one meetings.

 ## Related Posts